My very first nonfiction book is out in the world! Although, I should add it is very much OF this world.

-This is, I have to say, more nerve wracking than fiction.
-Anyway, I hope if you’re intersted in why you enjoy my books and comforting books like them, you’ll give this a try.
+Nonfiction is, I must say, a great deal more nerve wracking than fiction.
+Your support is appreciated.
+I really hope that if you’re intersted in why you enjoy my book hugs and other comforting books like them, you’ll give The Heroine’s Journey a try.

 The Heroine’s Journey: For Writers, Readers and Fans of Pop Culture offers up an alternate model of story telling to the Hero’s Journey that applies to books, TV, movies, and much more.
 I designed this book to give you a foundation, history, and guided step-by-step process to understanding the Heroine’s Journey.
 It will train your eye to spot it, but also how to write it, or fix your story with it.
 Also it explains why it’s so critically disenfranchised.